Michael G. Wolfgang, Esq. 1929 – 2016

 Marcus R. Catlin

-Marcus R. Catlin is an attorney with a keen business sense, having started out as an entrepreneur while still in college, studying economics and political science.
-As a college student, Marcus started a recycling company that grew to 5 employees by the time he sold it.
-As an attorney, he continues to work on matters involving all aspects of real property taxation on behalf of developers and owners of high-end residential property.
+Marcus R. Catlin is an attorney with a keen business sense, having started out as an entrepreneur while still in college.
+Marcus started a recycling company that grew to 5 employees by the time he sold it.
+Marcus continues to work on matters involving all aspects of real property taxation on behalf of developers and owners of high-end residential property.
+Additionally, Marcus is an adjunct professor at Erie Community College teaching courses on business law.

 Marcus graduated at the top of his class from State University of New York at Buffalo, where he earned a B.A. in economics and political science Summa Cum Laude.
 He earned his J.D. from State University of New York at Buffalo law school.